What it is

 Diffraction is one of four lens based factors limiting the image sharpness.
 Second is aberration (f.e. chromatic aberration) which is determined by lens build quality.
 Third is de-focus or Depth of Field.
 Fourth is motion blur due to lens shake.

 Diffraction depends only on the physical aperture size.
 Hence it's effect is generally larger the smaller the used sensor is due to the larger magnification of the image.
 That's the reason why compact cameras can't (or shouldn't) be stopped down further than f/5.6.
-As a rule of thumb the limit for APS-C sized sensors is f/8 to f/11 and for full frame ones f/16 to f/22.
+As a rule of thumb the limit for APS-C sized sensors is f/8 to f/11 and for full frame ones f/16 to f/22, however, modern high resolution sensor can show diffraction at even lower f-numbers if zoomed in.

 The maximum obtainable resolution is limited by diffraction according to the Rayleigh criterion[*].
 We can safely assume the equivalent of one pixel distance as the minimum resolvable distance required by the Rayleigh criterion.
 Since this criterion defines the angular resolution it can be directly used for zoomable panoramas neglecting sensor sizes etc. By simply dividing the panorama Field of View (FoV) by the angular resolution we get the maximum possible pixel resolution.